How Many Points Suspend Your License in Indiana? (It's 20 β€” Here's the Full Chart)

 Indiana BMV Point Values by Violation

 Indiana law allows point values from 0 to 10 depending on the severity of the offense, across more than 120 distinct traffic violations.
-Most common tickets fall into four bands:
+Most common tickets fall into five bands:

 PointsCommon Violations